ex-jedi/web-developer-test/README.md

 # Web Developer Test

-Hi, and thanks for your time.
+Hi

  I've used [Parcel](https://parceljs.org/) task runner for this test.
-The relevant dependencies are in the `package.json` file.
-Fork or clone the `main` branch, open a terminal in the root directory and run `npm install` to install them.
-Then run `npm start` to spin up Parcel.
-A `localhost` URL for a development server will then be shown in the terminal.
+Clone the `main` branch, open a terminal in the root directory and run `npm install` to install relevant dependencies.
+Then run `npm start` to spin up Parcel, a `localhost` URL for a development server will then be shown in the terminal.

-I've included the `dist` folder in case you wanted to see the compiled assets.

 In my day to day work I usually use [Prepros](https://prepros.io/), but I've used Parcel here as it's better for portability.